Ion Research and Outcomes

 Incidence of any pneumothorax

-Research shows strong outcomes with Ion integrated with mobile cone-beam CT
+Research demonstrates the strong performance with the integration of Ion’s shape-sensing robotic bronchoscopy with mobile cone-beam CT

-At Intuitive, our goal is to help pulmonary care teams reach answers for patients with lung nodules by achieving high diagnostic yields and low complication rates through bronchoscopy.
-Evidence that Ion is helping achieve that goal continues to be supported in high-quality research studies.
+At Intuitive, our goal is to help care teams deliver answers to patients with suspicious pulmonary lesions by enabling high diagnostic yields and low complication rates.

-Preliminary data from 155 subjects with small nodules enrolled in a multicenter study (NCT05562895) evaluating the integration of the Ion robotic bronchoscopy system and Siemens Healthineers’ Cios Spin mobile cone-beam CT shows an approximate 90% diagnostic yield1 with no (0) pneumothoraces.
+In a multicenter study, data from 155 subjects with small (median 14mm) nodules biopsied using integrated Ion shape-sensing robotic-assisted bronchoscopy with Siemens Healthineers’ Cios Spin mobile cone-beam CT showed a diagnostic yield of 91%1 with no (0) pneumothoraces.

 Research grants